5 reasons to choose a short cruise

 Think about it: where else can you enjoy stunning sea views and round-the-clock entertainment for the family for a few hundred dollars a night?
 We lay out the costs upfront, so there are no nasty surprises at the end.
 And you won’t need to tip for the stellar service you receive.

 Let’s look at the pricing of our Moreton Island - Tangalooma Cruise as an example.
 The four-night cruise kicks off in Sydney, and includes a day on beautiful Moreton Island, one of the world’s largest sand islands.
 There, you can snorkel through shipwrecks, get up close to coral reefs, and soak up the sun.
-During the sea days, you can enjoy all the activities and amenities the world-class ship has to offer – and prices start from just $1,054 per person for a two-person room.
+During the sea days, you can enjoy all the activities and amenities the world-class ship has to offer.

 #5 ‘Try before you buy’